List of Dutch inventions and innovations: Finance

-Foundations of stock market (1602)
+Foundations of modern stock market (1602)

 The seventeenth-century Dutch merchants laid the foundations for modern stock market.
 The Dutch merchants were also the pioneers in developing the basic techniques of stock trading.
 Although bond sales by municipalities and states can be traced to the thirteenth century, the origin of modern stock exchanges that specialize in creating and sustaining secondary markets in corporate securities goes back to the formation of the Dutch East India Company in the year 1602.